infogrips/ilic/readme.md

 Read the [help](./doc/help.txt) file for more information on ilic command line options.
 For information on the newest version consult the [changelog](./doc/changelog.txt).

-## How to build it?
+## How to build ilic?

 To compile the c++ source files you will need Visual Studio 2019 community edition.
 A preconfigured project file for VS can be found in /build/vc2019.
 If you need to modify the ANTLR4 grammar files in folder /source/input/parser/grammar, you have to generate c++ source from ANTLR4 files first.
-To do this, a batch file is included in /build/tools.
-As ANTLR4 is a Java based utility a Java Runtime or JDK must be installed on the development machine.
+To do this, the batch file a.bat is included in /build/tools.
+As ANTLR4 is a Java based utility a Java Runtime or JDK must also be installed on the development machine.